10+ DIY Ice Cream Ideas

 Line a 8-inch square pan with plastic wrap.
 Then place a layer of graham crackers in the pan.
 Toast mini marshmallows in the oven on the broil setting or use a kitchen torch.
 Let the marshmallows cool slightly while you chop milk chocolate pieces.
 Add the marshmallows and chocolate to a bowl of slightly softened vanilla ice cream and blend.
 Then transfer the ice cream mixture into the pan with the graham crackers.
 Place the remaining crackers on top of the ice cream and pop it in the freezer for a couple of hours until the ice cream is firm.
 Cut into sandwiches to serve.

 Pick up half a dozen or more doughnuts from your favorite shop.
 Simply slice the doughnuts in half and scoop ice cream onto one half and squeeze together.
-Another option to prevent fast melting would be to pre-scoop ice cream onto a plate and place in the freezer.
-Then take the scoops and place on the doughnuts.
+Another option to prevent fast melting: pre-scoop ice cream onto a plate and place in the freezer.
+Then place the frozen scoops on the doughnuts.

 Too Cool Not to Try:

-Pick up half a package of sandwich cookies, 15 regular-size peanut butter cups and 10 ounces of candy-coated chocolate pieces.
-Crush all of them.
-Also pick up fifteen 5-ounce paper cups, Popsicle sticks and vanilla ice cream.
+You’ll need half a package of sandwich cookies, 15 regular-size peanut butter cups and 10 ounces of candy-coated chocolate pieces, crushed.
+You’ll also need fifteen 5-ounce paper cups, popsicle sticks and vanilla ice cream.
 Combine the crushed cookies, peanut butter cups and candy-coated chocolate pieces and add a spoonful to the bottom of each paper cup.
 Scoop vanilla ice cream into a large bowl of a mixer and then pour in the remaining chocolate-cookie mix.
 Mix gently with a paddle attachment.
 Spoon the ice cream into the cups and carefully insert a Popsicle stick into each pop.
 Freeze until the ice cream has solidified.
 Tear off the paper cups to serve.

 Slice fruit (bananas, blueberries, mango, pineapple and strawberries) and then place a small scoop of your favorite ice cream flavor onto the skewer.
 Place back into the freezer to harden and then serve.